by Rod D. Martin

 Harald’s research is changing the world.
 Take note.

-Oh, and by the way: Harald is one of the founders of The 150 Year Foundation, our effort to extend human life expectancy to 150 within the next two generations.
+Oh, and by the way: Harald is one of the founders of The Institute for Advanced Biotechnology, our effort to extend human life expectancy to 150 within the next two generations.
 Check us out.